klaytn/kips/KIPs/kip-draft_kgp6.md

 The smart contract will have the following enum to track the status of the contract:

 - `Initialized - 0`: The initial state of the contract.
-- `Registered - 1`: Senders and receivers registered.
+- `Registered - 1`: retirees and newbies registered.
-- `isApproved - 2`: Senders approved.
+- `Approved - 2`: Retirees approved.
 - `Finalized - 3`: Rebalance executed and finalized.

 #### Life Cycle